The Soft Buckwheat Cake

 Steps

-• Turn on the oven to static mode at a temperature of 356°F
+• Turn on the oven to static mode at 356°F

-line a 8 3/4 inch springform pan or grease and flour it.
+line a 9-inch springform pan or butter and flour it.

-Combine the powders, flour, vanillin, and baking powder, and sift them.
+Mix the dry ingredients together, flour, vanillin, and baking powder, and sift them.

 floured pan

-• If you use electric whisks, use a bowl; if you are using a stand mixer or Thermomix, place the ingredients in the jug.
+• If using electric whisks, use a bowl; if using a planetary mixer or Bimby, place the ingredients in the bowl.

 foamy eggs

-• With the whisks running, gradually pour in the yogurt or oil, finally using a spatula, fold in the powder mixture little by little with circular movements from top to bottom to prevent the mixture from deflating
+• With the whisks still in motion, gradually pour in the yogurt or oil.
+Finally, using a spatula, fold in the dry ingredients gradually with circular motions from top to bottom to avoid deflating the mixture

-• Pour the mixture into the previously prepared springform pan, and bake the Soft Buckwheat Cake at 356°F for about 45 minutes, then perform the toothpick test.
+• Pour the mixture into the prepared springform pan, and bake the Soft Buckwheat Cake at 356°F for about 45 minutes.
+At the end, do the skewer test.

-• At the end of the baking, perform the toothpick test, and before unmolding, wait until it cools.
+• At the end of cooking, do the skewer test, and before unmolding, wait for it to cool.

-You can also sprinkle with powdered sugar or sweetener.
+You can also dust with powdered sugar or sweetener.

-• Insert the butterfly into the jug, add the eggs and sugar, and whisk for 3 min. speed 3.
+• Insert the butterfly into the bowl, add the eggs and sugar, and whisk for 3 min. speed 3.

-After time has passed, let the Thermomix run with the butterfly at speed 2 and gradually add the flour mixture you sifted earlier through the lid hole.
+After the time has elapsed, continue to run the Bimby with the butterfly at speed 2 and gradually add the flour mixture you have sifted before through the lid’s hole.

-• Run until the mixture is smooth and homogeneous.
-Pour the mixture into the previously prepared springform pan and bake the Soft Buckwheat Cake at 356°F for about 45 minutes, then perform the toothpick test.
+• Mix until the mixture appears smooth and homogeneous.
+Pour the mixture into the prepared springform pan, and bake the Soft Buckwheat Cake at 356°F for about 45 minutes.
+At the end, do the skewer test.

 Here is the Soft Buckwheat Cake ready